qdrant/api-reference/README.md

 The source of truth for the snippets is located in `snippets` folder, edit it there.
 File names should match the `operationId` of the OpenAPI spec.

-After edited, follow the `How to sync OpenAPI specs?` steps and it will be automatically updated for the latest version of the API.
+After editing, follow the `How to sync OpenAPI specs?` steps to automatically reflect the changes for the latest version of the API.

-## How to deploy documentation live?
+## How to deploy the documentation?

 To update your documentation, run